PearlAgent/PearlAgent.github.io/docs/index.md

     agent.learn()
     done = action_result.done
 ```
-More detailed tutorial will be presented at NeurIPS 2023 EXPO presentation (12/10/2023, 4 pm to 6 pm).
 Users can replace the environment with any real-world problems.

+## Tutorials
+1. The first tutorial of Pearl focuses on recommender systems.
+We derived a small contrived recommender system environment using the MIND dataset (Wu et al. 2020).
+More details in https://github.com/facebookresearch/Pearl/tree/main/pearl/tutorials/single_item_recommender_system_example/demo.ipynb

+2. The second tutorial of Pearl focuses on contextual bandit algorithms and their implementation using Pearl library.
+We designed a contextual bandit environment based on UCI dataset and tested the performance of neural implementations of SquareCB, LinUCB, and LinTS.
+More details in https://github.com/facebookresearch/Pearl/tree/main/pearl/tutorials/contextual_bandits/contextual_bandits_tutorial.ipynb

+More tutorials coming in 2024.

 ## Design and Features
 ![alt](./assets/img/agent_interface.png)